ga-curriculum/computer-science-recursion/lesson/README.md

 In practice, the function will eventually crash.
 Your computer will run out of memory and you’ll see an error message saying something like, “stack overflow exception” or “maximum call stack exceeded.”
 That’s not really what we’re looking for.

-# Fixing the problem
+## Fixing the problem

-Let’s look at another recursive function - but this one doesn’t come with a warning label (AKA, it won’t crash your computer).
+Let’s look at another recursive function — one that doesn’t come with a warning label (i.e., won’t crash your computer):

 ```javascript
 const countDown = (num) => {